bregman-arie/devops-exercises/README.md

 <summary>In what scenarios would you prefer to use SQL?</summary><br><b>

   * Homogeneous data, no changes anticipated
-  * ACID compliance is important to you
+  * ACID compliance is important
 </b></details>

 <details>